 Article 4 (4): “profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements;

 Article 35 provides for a “Data protection impact assessment” which must be carried out before implementing profiling by automated means, and this includes that “A data protection impact assessment referred to in paragraph 1 shall in particular be required in the case of…a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;”

 And before such implementation a supervisory authority has to sign off on it, and even the data subjects themselves may need to agree to it.

 So, basically, automated profiling of personal data is prohibited unless you jump through all of these hoops.

-And that’s how GDPR prohibits the automated detection of IP addresses in order to geolocate and exclude EU visitors and traffic.
+And that’s how GDPR prohibits the automated detection of IP addresses in order to geolocate and exclude UK and EU visitors and traffic.